FDio/csit/docs/toi/test_code_guidelines.md

       in Settings table.

-  + User high-level keywords specific for the particular test suite SHOULD be implemented in the Keywords table of suitable Robot resource file to enable readability and code-reuse.
+  + User high-level keywords specific for the particular test suite MUST be implemented in the Keywords table of suitable Robot resource file to enable readability and code-reuse.

-    + Such keywords MAY be implemented in Keywords table of the suite instead, if the contributor believes no other test will use such keywords.
-      But this is NOT RECOMMENDED in general, as keywords in Resources are easier to maintain.

   + All test case names (and suite names) SHALL conform to current naming convention. https://wiki.fd.io/view/CSIT/csit-test-naming

   + Frequently, different suites use the same test case layout.
-    It is RECOMMENDED to use autogeneration scripts available, possibly extending them if their current functionality is not sufficient.
+    It is REQUIRED to use autogeneration scripts available, extending them if their current functionality is not sufficient.

 + Resource files